 The Class Grouping Report is a report that helps teachers get an idea of how students within a class compare to one another and determine how to best group students for instruction.
 Teachers can see how the class is doing in each math unit and easily form groups of students for small group instruction.
 This report allows teachers to form groups of students all working at the same level or mixed level groupings for peer-to-peer instruction.
 The matrix view shows what level students are working on relative to each other.

 The Assessments Report shows teachers all of the benchmark assessments they've ever assigned as well as student growth over time in assessments.
 Teachers can see how students have performed on the same assessment over time, or can drill in to a specific assessment.
 Teachers will be able to see student and class performance overall, by unit, by standard, and by question.

 The Fact Practice report enables teachers to track student progress on each of the four operations.
 Teachers can either view a Student Activity report or a Fact Mastery Report.

-In terms of reporting, there are a few features and functions that are only available with a School Edition purchase.
+In terms of reporting, there are a few features and functions that are only available with a Premium Edition purchase.

-Another function that is only available with School Edition is the ability to go back in time and look at past data (as opposed to only data from the past week).
-With School Edition, you can go back and see data for the current year on the Report Card and Standards Report by using the drop-down menus.
+Another function that is only available with Premium Edition is the ability to go back in time and look at past data (as opposed to only data from the past week).
+With Premium Edition, you can go back and see data for the current year on the Report Card and Standards Report by using the drop-down menus.

 These reports allow teachers to track student progress and use this information to inform their instruction.
 If you are new to Freckle data reports, we recommend clicking through the data reports at the end of the week, after students have spent some time practicing.
 The Freckle reports are easy to use and provide teachers with a wealth of data.